maviyashaikh25/airbnb/README.md

 - Use `npm ci` in CI/Hosts (like Render) to ensure clean installs using `package-lock.json`.
 - If your build logs show errors about missing files (e.g., `mongodb/lib/timeout.js`), try a clean reinstall and verify the build environment is running `npm ci` or `npm install` without errors.

+Rebuild trigger: small no-op tweak to cause a new build and diagnose install issues.